seongjoojung/seongjoojung.github.io-source/src/posts/force-correction-tutorial.md

   0.5000000000000000  0.0000000000000000  0.5000000000000000
 </code></pre>

 Here I've imposed constant strain condition in the lateral direction, so that it has same lattice parameter a as its ground state (space group 99, P4mm).
+This is optional.
 After you obtain the opimized structure of your non-polar system, you need to calculate the Born effective charge tensor using either `LEPSILON` or `LCALCEPS` tag.
 It is ideal to pair this calculation with second-derivative calculations using `IBRION=6` or `IBRION=8`, as the phonon calculation at the Gamma point provides useful informations.

 `INCAR:`
 <pre>